xmos/ai_tools/doc/getting_started_guide.md

 This document explains how to get started with the tflite2xcore model conversion utility.
 This utility is used to transform a a quantized TensorFlow Lite model to a format optimized for xcore.ai.
 See the [TensorFlow Lite Getting Started Guide](https://www.tensorflow.org/lite/guide/get_started) for instructions on converting and quantizing your TensorFLow model.

-**Later this document will be extend with instructions on deploying your converted model to the xcore.ai development kit**
+**Later this document will be extended with instructions on deploying your converted model to the xcore.ai development kit**

 # Requirements